 Breathing Methods to Keep You In Control

-Whether you want to find your cool mid meltdown or re-energize post workout, all you need is something you already have: your breath.
+Whether you want to find your cool mid meltdown or re-energise post-workout, all you need is something you already have: your breath.

 Breathing.
 It's automatic.
 You don't have to tell your body how to do it.
 Or do you?

-There’s a reason mind-body practices like yoga, tai chi and qigong prioritize breathing over pretty much everything else.
-The gurus behind these centuries-old activities somehow knew that when you focus on and control your breath (or “pranayama,” as you may have heard it called in yoga class), you can connect your mind and body so that both find some relief.
+There's a reason mind-body practices like yoga, tai chi and qigong prioritise breathing over pretty much everything else.
+The gurus behind these centuries-old activities somehow knew that when you focus on and control your breath (or "pranayama", as you may have heard it called in yoga class), you can connect your mind and body so that both find some relief.

-In basic physiology terms, inhalation provides your body with the oxygen it needs to perform, while exhalation cleanses it of what it doesn’t need, namely, carbon dioxide.
-Most people spend more time operating under the sympathetic (fight or flight) nervous system, a common default setting due to stress, than under the parasympathetic (rest and digest) system, which tends to lower heart rate and stress levels, says Alvin Dike, a doctor of physical therapy and the founder of ADPT in New York City.
+In basic physiological terms, inhalation provides your body with the oxygen it needs to perform, while exhalation cleanses it of what it doesn't need, namely, carbon dioxide.
+Most people spend more time operating under the sympathetic (fight-or-flight) nervous system, a common default setting due to stress, than under the parasympathetic (rest-and-digest) system, which tends to lower your heart rate and stress levels, says Alvin Dike, a doctor of physiotherapy and the founder of ADPT in New York City.
 When you mindfully manage your breath, you can also manage your nervous system, flipping your switch from stressed to soothed quickly, adds Dike.

 When you mindfully manage your breath, you can also manage your nervous system, flipping your switch from stressed to soothed quickly.

-Doctor of Physical Therapy and Founder of ADPT in New York City
+Doctor of Physiotherapy and Founder of ADPT in New York City

 1. You didn't get enough sleep last night: 6–4–X Breathing

-“Waking up tired and groggy is indicative of a parasympathetic state,” says Dike.
-Whether you stayed up late binge-watching your favorite show or working till midnight, “a lengthened inhale and fast exhale can get your heart rate up and increase alertness by stimulating a sympathetic response,” he says.
+"Waking up tired and groggy is indicative of a parasympathetic state", says Dike.
+Whether you stayed up late binge-watching your favourite show or working till midnight, "a lengthened inhale and fast exhale can get your heart rate up and increase alertness by stimulating a sympathetic response", he says.

 Begin by standing with your feet hip-width apart, knees slightly bent.
 Inhale to one-third of your lung capacity (think about sipping air into the lower part of your lungs) while swinging your arms out in front of your body, palms facing the ceiling.
-Then inhale to two-thirds of your lung capacity (the middle part of your lungs) as you stretch your arms out to the side in a “T” shape at shoulder level, palms up.
-Next, inhale to your full lung capacity (filling up to the top of your lungs until you can’t sip in any more air) and swing your arms overhead, palms facing each other.
-Last, open your mouth and exhale with an audible “ha” sound, simultaneously bending your knees and lowering into a squat as you swing your arms down and back behind, you like a diver.
+Then inhale to two-thirds of your lung capacity (the middle part of your lungs) as you stretch your arms out to the side in a T-shape at shoulder level, with your palms up.
+Next, inhale to your full lung capacity (filling up to the top of your lungs until you can't sip in any more air) and swing your arms overhead, palms facing each other.
+Lastly, open your mouth and exhale with an audible "ha" sound, simultaneously bending your knees and lowering into a squat as you swing your arms down and back behind you like a diver.

 Repeat for 7 to 9 total "reps" to get the complete response.